-- Host families are responsible to cover expenses such as nutritious meals and beverages; gas and utilities (water, internet, power). - You are responsible to cover certain expenses such as toiletries, medication, cell phone, extra-curricular activities such as Outdoor Ed, sports teams, choir/band, field trips, winter clothing, ski resort passes, ski/snowboard gear, and "junk food" (such as pop, candy, snacks etc.). - If your host family invites you to a restaurant, movie, or event such as a hockey game, your host family is expected to cover that expense.
-If the activity includes a big-ticket item (e.g. Lady Gaga concert, NHL game, etc.), your host family should inform you that if they you wish to be included, you will need to pay for your own ticket. - If your family goes on a trip, it is reasonable for them to expect you to pay for your own airfare and hotel room (if you get your own hotel room).
-Meals and shared accommodation need to be covered by the host family. - You must not borrow money from your host family or ask them to put things on their credit card for you. - Students must purchase their own ski/snowboard pass they cannot be added to their host family's ski/snowboard family pass.
+- Host families are responsible to cover expenses such as nutritious meals and beverages; gas and utilities (water, internet, power). - You are responsible to cover certain expenses such as toiletries, medication, cell phone, extracurricular activities such as Outdoor Ed, sports teams, choir/band, field trips, winter clothing, ski resort passes, ski/snowboard gear, and "junk food" (such as pop, candy, snacks etc.). - If your host family invites you to a restaurant, movie, or event such as a hockey game, your host family is expected to cover that expense.
+If the activity includes a big-ticket item (e.g. Lady Gaga concert,

+- NHL game, etc.), your host family should inform you that if they you wish to be included, you will need to pay for your own ticket. - If your family goes on a trip, it is reasonable for them to expect you to pay for your own airfare and hotel room (if you get your own hotel room).
+Meals and shared accommodation need to be covered by the host family. - You must not borrow money from your host family or ask them to put things on their credit card for you.

-INTERNET CONNECTIVITY /COMPUTER USAGE
+INTERNET CONNECTIVITY / COMPUTER USAGE